loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 still in the language even in the the last step before compilation.

-A common tactic when compiling lambdas is to use a process such as lambda lifting #todo[source] or closure conversion
+A common tactic when compiling lambdas is to use a process such as lambda lifting #todo[source] or closure conversion#todo[source].
+As can be seen in the tables above lambdas are still part of the language in the compilation scheme at this late stage.
+Commonly lambdas are removed entierly somewhat early in a language, but in SLFL we remove them when compiling to x86-64.

+#bigTodo[yo]